rollins1338/audiobooklist/README.md

     - *A Kingdom of Flesh and Fire* ✓
     - *The ​Crown of Gilded Bones* ✓
     - *The War of Two Queens* ✓
-    - A Soul of Ash and Blood [Audiobook Release 23 Dec, 25]
+    - A Soul of Ash and Blood [Part 1 Released]
     - The Primal of Blood and Bone [Audiobook Unrelased]